Mirambek/BinanceWebSocketReaderInGo/README.md

 # BinanceWebSocketReaderInGo
+# copyright Mirambek Nagashbekov
-Binance bitcoin reader in Go
+Binance bitcoin depth market reader in Go

+To run in docker run this command in terminal:
+	docker build -t golg1 .
+	docker run -it --rm  golg1